Stewie23/STLViewer/README.md

 Features

-*Finds all .stl Files within a folder and stores hashes, files can be moved or renamed
+*Finds all .stl Files within a folder and all its subfolders and stores their hashes, files can be moved or renamed and still will be found.
+Deleted or edited files, as editing would change their hash,will be removed from the database

 *Points to the Files in the Windows Explorer